cbeck88/visit_struct/README.md

 ## Compatibility with `boost::fusion`

 `visit_struct` also has support code so that it can be used with "fusion-adapted structures".
-That is, any structure that `boost::fusion` knows about, can also be used with `visit_struct`, if you include the extra header.
+That is, any structure that `boost::fusion` knows about, can also be used with `visit_struct::apply_visitor`, if you include the extra header.

 `#include <visit_struct/visit_struct_boost_fusion.hpp>`